-Even though you don’t need good credit to get approved for an Arizona title loan that doesn’t mean you can have terrible credit and still get funded.
+Even though you don’t need good credit to get an Arizona title loan that doesn’t mean you can have terrible credit and still get funded.
 Most applicants with a current bankruptcy will be rejected for obvious reasons.
 Also, you will probably have trouble getting approved if you have multiple title loan defaults in the past.
 Some companies that offer title loans in Phoenix use third party credit check services.
 These aren’t like Equifax and Experian.
 Instead these services will check proprietary databases for fraudulent behavior or other issues that a lender may see as concerning.
 Ask your lender exactly what their credit check process consists of before you move forward with an application.